Wansbeck District

 The area which was bounded by the district is mostly urban, on the North Sea coast north of the Tyneside conurbation.
 It bordered Blyth Valley district to the south, the border being the River Blyth.
 It was formed on 1 April 1974, under the Local Government Act 1972, by the merger of the urban districts of Ashington, Bedlingtonshire and Newbiggin-by-the-Sea.
 It is named after the River Wansbeck.

 The district council was abolished as part of the 2009 structural changes to local government in England effective from 1 April 2009 with responsibilities being transferred to Northumberland County Council, a unitary authority.

+Settlements and parishes

+The district contained the parishes of: